The Sugar Mill

 Keith shrugged.
 “Just curious.”

 Fernando looked at him appraisingly, and finally said, with some reluctance, “It’s not old.
 Least, not old like the pyramids are.
-Some Englishmen built it, back about 150 years ago.
+Some Englishmen built it, back about a hundred and fifty years ago.
 They wanted to grow sugar cane here.
 But the jungle’s no good for sugar cane, and other places grew it better.
 But that’s not the real reason they abandoned it – Englishmen, they don’t give up a place just because it’s a bad idea.”